Moe Howard

 Moe Howard (born Moses Harry Horwitz; June 19, 1897 – May 4, 1975) was an American comedian and actor.
-He is best known as the leader and straight man of the Three Stooges, the farce comedy team who starred in motion pictures and television for four decades.
-That group initially started out as Ted Healy and His Stooges, an act that toured the vaudeville circuit.
+He is best known as the leader and straight man of The Three Stooges, the farce comedy team who starred in motion pictures, short films, and television for four decades.
+The group started out as Ted Healy and His Stooges, an act that toured the vaudeville circuit.
 Moe's distinctive hairstyle came about when he was a boy and cut off his curls with a pair of scissors, producing an irregular shape approximating a bowl cut.